povilaskarvelis/DataViz/README.md

 ## daviolinplot.m

 **_daviolinplot_** is the best option for highlighitng data distribution properties.
 It combines boxplots, kernel density, and data scatter to produce different hybrids of violin plots, half-violin plots, raincloud plots, and dotplots.
 Kernel density highlights the overall shape of the data distribution, pertinent for the normality assumption.
-Dotplots, while similar in that regard, but also they convey information about the exact number of datapoints across the distribution.
+Dotplots, while similar in that regard, also they convey information about the exact number of datapoints across the distribution.

 Note: dotplots usually require some tweaking to make them look presentable.
 You may have to play around with bin number ('_bins_') and marker size ('_scattersize_') to make it look right.